What is Tiagabine ?

 Frequently Asked Questions

-Tiagabine is a medication that is used in conjunction with other medications to treat partial seizures (a type of epilepsy).
-Tiagabine belongs to the anticonvulsant medication class.
+Tiagabine is used in combination with other medications to treat partial seizures, which are a type of epilepsy.
+It belongs to the anticonvulsant medication class.

 Tiagabine hydrochloride is indicated as adjunctive therapy in the treatment of partial seizures in adults and children 12 years of age and older.

-It may or may not cause depression.
-It depends on the medical condition and health of the patient.
+Tiagabine may or may not cause depression.
+Its impact depends on the individual's medical condition and overall health.

-Tiagabine comes under the trade name Gabitril, an anticonvulsant medication used to treat epilepsy.
-Off-label use of the drug includes the treatment of anxiety disorders and panic disorder.
+Gabitril is the trade name for tiagabine, which is an anticonvulsant medication primarily used to treat epilepsy.
+It is also used off-label for anxiety disorders and panic disorder.

 Disclaimer: The information provided herein is accurate, updated and complete as per the best practices of the Company.
 Please note that this information should not be treated as a replacement for physical medical consultation or advice.
 We do not guarantee the accuracy and the completeness of the information so provided.
 The absence of any information and/or warning to any drug shall not be considered and assumed as an implied assurance of the Company.
 We do not take any responsibility for the consequences arising out of the aforementioned information and strongly recommend you for a physical consultation in case of any queries or doubts.